 The term “initial” is applied to the first encounter of a patient with a doctor or any other health care provider of the clinic or hospital regardless of whether he/she is a walk-in patient or a referred case.
 The difference is that if assessment, observation and treatment had been performed previously, the results are usually available in the referral letter and can be termed as data originating from elsewhere.

-At subsequent interaction with the patient (encounters) data is continually collected for purposes of monitoring, progress review and evaluation.
+At subsequent interaction with the patient (follow up visits and encounters) data is continually collected for purposes of monitoring, progress review and evaluation.

 BUILDING A PROFILE OF THE PATIENT

 Patient care is not just about treating the disease but the patient as a whole.
 Therefore, there is a need to have sufficient information regarding the patient to allow for special considerations to be made in making decisions, implementation of care plans, communications and imparting information.

 It is important to identify the patient with certainty so as to ensure that:

 - The right process is performed on the right patient